Matt Dawson: International

 In the 2001 British & Irish Lions tour to Australia, Dawson went as second-choice scrum half behind Howley.
 Howley played in the first two tests but was injured for the third, where Dawson played.
-Controversially however, Dawson was one of the mid-week side opposed to the training regime of coach Graham Henry and publicly criticised him, although this did not cause as much stir as Healey's similar comments.
+Controversially however, Dawson was one of the mid-week sides opposed to the training regime of coach Graham Henry and publicly criticised him, although this did not cause as much stir as Healey's similar comments.
 He and Healey avoided being sent home but were fined by the disciplinary committee.
 Later in the week he redeemed himself by converting Healey's try during extra time to win a closely tied match against the Brumbies.

 Dawson's career nearly ended after sustaining a neck injury during the record 53–3 win against South Africa in November 2002, when he was headbutted by Springbok skipper Corné Krige.
 He became an integral part of the England side, winning his 50th cap against Ireland on the same day England won the 2003 Six Nations Grand Slam.
 That same year he was a crucial part of the team that won the World Cup.
 He played a vital role in winning the final tie against Australia in Sydney on 22 November 2003.
 With less than a minute remaining in extra time he made a completely unexpected break gaining a vital 20 metres upfield.
 From the later ruck he fed the ball to Jonny Wilkinson for the winning drop goal.

 In the autumn of 2004, he failed to turn up to an England training camp due to a previously arranged commitment to appear on A Question of Sport, resulting in him being dropped from the England squad for the 2004 Autumn internationals.
 A return to the 2005 Six Nations was expected and Dawson rejoined the Elite Player Squad for the tournament, playing well enough to earn a place on the 2005 British Lions tour to New Zealand, managed by Sir Clive Woodward.